 An experienced worker program is available to people who have worked at least 12 months within the last two years in the oil and gas industry.

-Experienced personnel must undergo a recognition of prior learning (RPL) process and safety behaviour observation in the workplace to obtain a CSTP card.
+Experienced personnel must undergo a refresher training course and safety behaviour observation in the workplace to obtain a CSTP card.

 Step 1 – Workplace observation